18 or 25 days from £1,229 (was £1,249)

 You must be at least 18 years old to join this trip.
 This trip is designed for 18-35 year olds.

 It is your responsibility to obtain the necessary visas for your time away.
 British passport holders arriving by air can enter Thailand for 30 days without a visa.
 Please ensure your passport is valid, with six months' validity remaining on the date of your planned return, and that you hold a valid return flight, or onward travel, ticket.
 If you plan to stay in Thailand for more than 30 days you will need to apply for a visa before departing the UK, which will be issued as a 60 day tourist visa.

-How Much Spending Money Should I Bring With Me?
+How Much Money Should I Take?

 All accommodation, in-country transport and most excursions are included on this trip.
 However, you will need to pay for most meals, drinks, and any additional activities yourself.
 Thailand is a really affordable country, so depending on your personal spending habits, we recommend having between £700 and £800.